alina-yur/nljug-native-spring-boot/README.md

 ![Native Spring Boot metrics](native-sb-metrics-min.png "Native Spring web app memory and CPU usage")

 A few conclusions here:
 * Natively compiled applications can perform on par with the JVM!
-For the best throughput, use PGO, G1 GC and `-march=native`;
+For the best throughput, use PGO, G1 GC and `-march=native`.
-* Applications have instant performance and can also be scaled to zero whenever needed;
+* Applications have instant performance and can also be scaled to zero whenever needed.
-* We covered a few common perofmance metrics, but there are way more.
+* We covered a few common performance metrics, but there are way more.
-* Native Image applications use signficantly less memory than the JVM.
-You can easily reduce memory by 2x and keep the same throughput, or deploy 2 instances of the app for the memory footprint of one.
+* An application produced by Native Image uses significantly less memory than the JVM. * You can easily reduce memory by ~2x and keep the same throughput, or deploy two instances of the app for the memory footprint of one.

-******
+Note that our app is a good starting point, but since it does not yet perform any sophisticated logic, there is little for a compiler to show itself.
+As you begin to expand your project—reading and writing data from a database, adding libraries, and implementing your business logic—this is when the Graal compiler truly shines.
+In our measurements of a more complex benchmark example, Spring PetClinic, [AOT outperforms JIT](https://medium.com/graalvm/graalvm-for-jdk-21-is-here-ee01177dd12d#0df7) in terms of peak throughput, latency, and memory efficiency.

-Now that we have an app that starts fast, uses less memory, and has good peak performance, let's talk about building out our project.
-The very first step you will probably take (and the number one topic I'm being asked about) is using librabies in the native mode.
-And rightfully so — you will need to connect your application to a database, integrate with other systems, deploy and monitor your application.
+Now that we have an app that starts fast, uses less memory, and has good peak performance, let's discuss building out our project.
+The very first step you will probably take (and the number one topic I'm asked about) is using libraries in the native mode.
+And rightfully so — you may need to connect your application to a database, integrate with other systems, deploy and monitor your application.
 So let's talk about that.

 ## Using dynamic Java features and 3rd party libraries